Key takeaways

 Keppra and levetiracetam pills are oblong tablets in various colors.
 They can vary in terms of their inactive ingredients and manufacturer.

-While dosing will vary depending on a person’s needs, Keppra and its generic version have the exact same dosage forms.
+While dosing varies depending on a person’s needs, Keppra and its generic version have the same dosage forms.

-Here’s a look at the dosages based on form:
+Here’s a look at the strengths based on form:

 - Immediate-release tablets: 250 mg, 500 mg, 750 mg, and 1,000 mg